Howlin' Wolf

 In the 20th century, Clay County transitioned from an agricultural economy to a more diverse economic base.
 The growth of industries such as manufacturing and services brought new opportunities and development to the county.
 Today, Clay County is known for its strong sense of community, cultural heritage, and natural beauty.
 The county continues to thrive with a mixture of agricultural, industrial, and commercial activities, while preserving its historical landmarks and traditions.

-This timeline provides a condensed summary of the historical journey of Clay County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Clay County, Mississippi.

 • 1824 - Clay County is established and named after Henry Clay, an influential politician.